schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 # History

-The Internet Protocol's addressing model started off simple and has evolved over 40 years.
-This Internet-Draft briefly summarizes that evolution, and proposes that as the IP approaches the end of its design life, significant benefits to the Internet community can ensue from simplifying a few of the vestigial choices made during that evolution.
+The Internet Protocol version 4 addressing model started off simple and has evolved over 40 years.
+This Internet-Draft briefly summarizes that evolution, and proposes that as IPv4 approaches the end of its design life, significant benefits to the Internet community can ensue from simplifying a few of the vestigial choices made during that evolution.

 The Internet Protocol (IP version 4, IPv4) was designed from scratch as a replacement for the ARPAnet protocols.
 Rather than enforcing